Abdurehman458/libfacedetection.train.TF2/README.md

-# Training for libfacedetection in TensorFlow 2
+# TensorFlow 2 implementation of libfacedetection

 Training for libfacedetection in Tensorflow2 (https://github.com/ShiqiYu/libfacedetection.train)